1. The Earliest Stages

 During 2010 a new Vocational Centre was added behind the Sixth Form building.
 This provides a range of practical courses, including construction.
 In 2016 the Old Gym area, no longer routinely needed for PE, was converted into a multi-purpose studio, where Drama is now taught regularly.
-Our next big project is to improve the sports facilities even further so Lady Manners School continues to develop and grow, providing for the needs and interests of our children and the community.
+Our most recent project has been to improve the sports facilities even further with the addition of an all-weather pitch.
+Lady Manners School continues to develop and grow, providing for the needs and interests of our children and the community.

 5. The House System

 The House System was created in 1912.
 At that time there were three Houses established called Town, North and South.
 The planning for this took place during 1911 and the original reason for creating the Houses was to help develop Sport in school so that, with a competitive dimension, students would enthusiastically play for their Houses.
 This provided a chance for students to achieve success and enjoy friendly yet meaningful competition.
 So Sports Day on 21 June 1912, which was actually the Fourteenth Annual Sports Day, was the first time that the Houses competed against one another for the Wrench Shield.
 The first ever winners were Town House (the equivalent of our current Glossop House).